ibm-cloud-docs/cloud-databases/howto-sat-loc-onprem.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

-To deploy the ICD enabled by IBM Cloud Satellite service, prepare your Satellite location.
-Follow these steps to set up IBM Cloud™ Databases (ICD) enabled by IBM Cloud Satellite in an on-premises location.
+To deploy the {{site.data.keyword.databases-for}} enabled by IBM Cloud Satellite service, prepare your Satellite location.
+Follow these steps to set up {{site.data.keyword.databases-for}} enabled by IBM Cloud Satellite in an on-premises location.

 On-premises satellite location currently supports *only* NetApp ONTAP-SAN storage.